milleniumactress/byronic-fox/README.md

 # manic-pixie-dream-girl
-A side-scrolling game in which you run and jump over obstacle itn ssjh jsdj kjshh dsgfdhsg
+A side-scrolling game in which you run and jump over obstacles